top of page

 Suggestions for combatting Travel Fog when you arrive in Palm Springs.

 The impulse is to shed your winter clothes and head to the pool.
 However, in the Greater Palm Springs area, we have beautiful places to explore where you can touch the ground.
 Palm Springs has Ruth Hardy Park, which has a suggested exercise trail.
 Frances Stevens Park beckons you to slow down.
-Its extensive lawn area is the perfect place to stretch out and relax with a picnic from one of our nearby restaurants.
+Its extensive lawn area is perfect for stretching out and relaxing with a picnic from one of our nearby restaurants.

 If you are a hiker, grab your hiking boots and head up to see the falls in Tahquitz Canyon.
-The trail isn't too challenging yet will give you a sense of our desert world.
+The trail isn't too challenging, yet it will give you a sense of our desert world.
 Reward yourself with a dip in your heated hotel's pool and an umbrella cocktail.

 Is my theory about travel fog scientifically proven?
 Frankly, I haven't taken the time to do the research.
 After a trip, I experience travel fog, and I am too tired to go to the computer.
 (Smile)